 Cats getting stuck in vans: how to prevent feline stowaways

-You can always rely on a cat to find the warmest, most comfortable seat in the house and that’s no different when they’re out either.
+You can always rely on a cat to find the warmest, most comfortable seat in the house and that’s no different when they’re outside either.

-Outside, cats gravitate towards warm sheltered areas and in winter this can mean they end up sheltering somewhere in your van.
+Outside, cats gravitate towards warm sheltered areas and in autumn and winter this can mean they end up sheltering somewhere in your van.

 With the cold weather now taking hold in large parts of the UK, The Van Insurer is urging van drivers across the country to be extra vigilant about checking their vehicles for uninvited feline guests before setting off.

-Cats are naturally drawn to heat and as the cold weather bites this winter, it’s becoming more common to hear about unfortunate felines that end up being driven far away from home or being hurt by the vehicle itself, as they take shelter in the warmth of vans.
+Cats are naturally drawn to heat and as colder weather bites in October, it’s becoming more common to hear about unfortunate felines that end up being driven far away from home or being hurt by the vehicle itself, as they take shelter in the warmth of vans.

-There have been a number of stories of cats hiding in vans that have already made the headlines this year.
+There have been a number of stories of cats hiding in vans that have made the headlines over the last year or so.

 Helen Crofts RVN, Veterinary Support Supervisor to the UK’s largest feline welfare charity, Cats Protection, said: “Cats are known to climb into and under vehicles for warmth whilst out roaming.

-“They like to look for warm spots in the most awkward places, including around the engine of your car.
-Be careful when loading or unloading and before starting up your vehicles that you have not acquired an accidental stowaway; particularly near the warmth of the engine and under wheel arches.”
+“They like to look for warm spots in the most awkward places, including around the engine of your van or car.
+Be careful when loading or unloading and before starting up your vehicle, check that you have not acquired an accidental stowaway; particularly near the warmth of the engine and under wheel arches.”

 Top tips on preventing feline stowaways